godmar02/dw-js/to-do.md

 # TO DO
-- allow admins to edit anything without saving over owner
 - extensive testing
+- moves tab
+- campaign notes tab
 - character drop down / add new character functionality
+- allow admins to edit anything without saving over owner
 - inline auth in page
-- moves tab
-- campaign notes tab
-- checkbox size for firefox
-- formatting (inc sizing for default rows)
+- formatting
 - dice roller
 - default items
 - default bonds
-- clever things with armour or items?
+- clever things with armour or items as I have the data?